• Skip to main content

 Activities

-Regular presentations and seminars throughout the year.
-These draw from lectures by international speakers and local leading authorities, illustrated talks by field collectors, film screenings presented by their makers, and presentations by curators of art gallery and museum exhibitions.
+OAS Speaks.
+Recorded lectures by international speakers and local leading authorities, illustrated talks by field researchers and collectors, film screenings and presentations by curators of art gallery and museum exhibitions.

 Quarterly Journal.
-This illustrated publication features international Oceanic art news, editorial pieces, member articles, book reviews, seminar reports, museum reviews, gallery and auction news, and information on OAS events.
+This illustrated publication features international Oceanic art news, editorial pieces, member articles, book reviews, museum reviews, gallery and auction news, and seminar reports from OAS events.
+We also publish a free e-Newsletter about local and international events of interest to Oceanic and First nations art enthusiasts.

 OAS Forum.
-A two/three day symposium, hosted by major institutions, including seminars, access to collection material not on public display, museum tours and social functions.
-There have been nine to date held in Sydney, Melbourne, Canberra, Brisbane and Adelaide.
-In 2020, OAS celebrates its 25th anniversary with a Forum in Melbourne.
+A two- or three-day symposium, hosted by major institutions, including seminars, access to collection material not on public display, museum tours and social functions.
+There have been twelve to date held in Adelaide, Sydney, Melbourne, Canberra, and Brisbane.
+In November 2026, Melbourne will host the fourteenth iteration of this special OAS event.

 Sydney Oceanic Art Fair (SOAF).
-Initiated in 1997, this popular event has been held in various venues in Sydney.
-Since 2017, the historical National Art School (NAS) in Darlinghurst welcomes a much expanded iteration of the Fair with lectures.
+Initiated in 1997, this popular event has since been held in various venues in Sydney.
+Since 2023, the Art Leven Gallery in Redfern has hosted the popular Fair and a live auction.
+Many genuine ethnographic rarities and collectibles as well as contemporary works from PNG, the Pacific, Australia, Southeast Asia and other countries are on sale.

-Events and Publications.
-The Society has presented exhibitions, and courses, often held jointly with other institutions, and drawing on members’ expertise, collection material and passion.
+Other Events and Publications.
+The Society presents occasional exhibitions , often held jointly with other institutions and drawing on members’ expertise, collection material and passion.
 Publications include the book “Shields of Melanesia” and exhibition catalogues.

 JOIN US.
 The Society welcomes anyone with an interest in Oceanic art.
 Our membership is international and includes collectors, academics, artists, students, art dealers and museum professionals.